hawksfan422/2024-whistlist/README.md

 # My personal 2024 Christmas Wishlist

-Fun little side project to showcase my christmas wishlist for 2024 in a fun way
+Little side project to showcase my christmas wishlist for 2024 in a fun way

 Using react, chakra ui, javascript, and GitHub pages